-28 STATE INC. and thirteen (13) other companies are excluded from the affiliates accounted for by the equity method due to dissolution, etc.
+- Meanwhile, Primetruss Co., Ltd. is excluded from the affiliates accounted for by the equity method due to a disposal of its shares, while RG-MWV OFFICE I LLC and three (3) other companies are excluded from the affiliates accounted for by the equity method due to a dissolution, etc. - (3) Names, etc. of Major Companies Not Accounted for by the Equity Method A major non-consolidated subsidiary not accounted for by the equity method is Higashi-Shizuoka 15Gaiku Development Tokutei Mokuteki Kaisya and a major affiliate not accounted for by the equity method is Tokiwabashi Investment Tokutei Mokuteki Kaisya.
+The equity method is not applied to the Company's investments in these corporations because their respective sums of profit (loss) (corresponding to the equity ratio owned by the Company) and retained earnings (corresponding to the equity ratio owned by the Company) have no significant impact on the consolidated financial statements. - (4) Others

-- (3) Names, etc. of Major Companies Not Accounted for by the Equity Method A major non-consolidated subsidiary not accounted for by the equity method is Higashi-Shizuoka 15Gaiku Development Tokutei Mokuteki Kaisya and a major affiliate not accounted for by the equity method is Tokiwabashi Investment Tokutei Mokuteki Kaisya.
-The equity method is not applied to the Company's investments in these corporations because their respective sums of profit (loss) (corresponding to the equity ratio owned by the Company) and retained earnings surplus (corresponding to the equity ratio owned by the Company) have no significant impact on the consolidated financial statements. - (4) Others
+Concerning the companies accounted for by the equity method, the financial statements for the respective fiscal years are used for those that have a closing date that differs from the consolidated closing date.

-Concerning the companies accounted for by the equity method, the financial statements for the respective fiscal years are used for those that have a closing date that differs from the consolidated closing date. - 3.
-Matters related to Business Year, etc. of Consolidated Subsidiaries
+3. Matters related to Business Year, etc. of Consolidated Subsidiaries

-The closing date of Rockefeller Group, Inc., which is a consolidated subsidiary, and 173 overseas subsidiaries, MEC eco LIFE Co., Ltd. and four (4) other consolidated subsidiaries is December 31 and the closing date of Keiyo Tochi Kaihatsu Co., Ltd. and two (2) other consolidated subsidiaries is January 31.
+The closing date of MEC Group International, Inc. (Rockefeller Group, Inc. changed its trade name to MEC Group International Inc. on January 1, 2020.), which is a consolidated subsidiary, and one hundred ninety-four (194) overseas subsidiaries, MEC eco LIFE Co., Ltd. and four (4) other consolidated subsidiaries is December 31 and the closing date of Keiyo Tochi Kaihatsu Co., Ltd. and two (2) other consolidated subsidiaries is January 31.
 In preparing the consolidated financial statements, the financial statements as of and for the year ended respective closing dates are used for these companies with necessary adjustments provided for consolidation purposes with regard to material transactions between their closing dates and the consolidated closing date (March 31).